 The standard advice of eating a minimum of 5 a day fruit and vegetables still applies too.
 Fruit and vegetables provide vitamins, minerals, fibre, and other plant nutrients such as antioxidants that are cardio protective.
 Aim to eat a range of different coloured fruits and vegetables whether they be fresh, frozen, canned, dried or juiced.
 The BDA also suggests switching from saturated fats to unsaturated fats, grilling rather than frying, changing to lower fat dairy, and reducing the intake of sugar and refined foods such as soft drinks, sweets, cakes, and biscuits.

-Dr Paul Clayton, pharmacologist and chief science officer with LYMA supplements, added the Mediterranean diet is also anti-inflammatory.
-“This is a good idea as we know that chronic inflammation is one of the key drivers of long-term health problems,’ says Paul.
-“If you remove this inflammation in your diet, you are reducing your risk of major diseases and slowing down many core elements of biological ageing.”
+Prof. Paul Clayton, pharmacologist and chief science officer with LYMA Supplement, added the Mediterranean diet is also anti-inflammatory.
+“This is a good idea as we know that chronic inflammation is one of the key drivers of long-term health problems,’ says Clayton.
+“If you remove this inflammation in your diet, you are reducing your risk of major diseases and slowing down many core elements of biological aging.”